Professional Break Dance/Hip-Hop Dancer, Performer, Coach, Choreographer, Mentor

 Gomo had to teach himself, taking advantage of the pause/play buttons with movies such as Honey and You Got Served as well as Much Music’s Rap City .
 He started hosting sessions and battles anywhere he and his friends could, which soon led them to find the underground dance scene at the Heritage YMCA.
 He and a collective of other dancers from that YMCA later joined forces for their first battle; that’s when the Floorwookies was created

-Classes starting in September 2016 from tots, youth, young adults, adults, Don't miss your chance at registration with this amazing b-boy!
+Classes for tots, youth, young adults, adults, Don't miss your chance at registration with this amazing b-boy!

 At the age of 17, he was invited to be part of two large productions: Calgary Cares and the University of Calgary’s Dance Montage and the opportunities kept coming, giving him the ability to make dance as a profession.